shivalikachavan/p8105_final/final_report/Final_Report.md

 Sports betting legalization is associated with a higher probability of experiencing mentally unhealthy days, especially among adults aged 25–44, and this pattern is similar for both men and women.
-The effect does not appear uniform across age groups, indicating a meaningful age × policy interaction.
+The effect does not appear uniform across age groups, indicating a meaningful interaction between age and policy.